jameslawler/awesome-learn-portuguese/README.md

 # Awesome learn Portuguese
-A awesome list of resources to help learn the Portuguese language from Portugal.
+An awesome list of resources to help learn the Portuguese language from Portugal.

 # Websites
 * [Portuguese from Portugal](https://www.portuguesefromportugal.com/) - [Disclaimer: I am a co-creator of this website and podcast].
 Learn the Portuguese from Portugal style of writing and speaking.
 This website is specifically targetted to the European Portuguese with regular articles covering various topics.
 Each article contains a small section of text with audio, grammar highlights and questions.